 Although coffee doesn't go "bad" it will lose its quality in flavor and richness over time, say after a few months.
-The biggest threat to coffee is oxygen.
+The biggest threat to is oxygen.
 The more oxygen that comes into contact with the beans or grounds, the faster it starts to deteriorate.
-That's why all of our coffee bags contain a one-way valve, and are heat sealed.
+That's why all of our bags contain a one-way valve, and are heat sealed.

-If you thought that tiny little hole in front of coffee bags was an adult's version of a "scratch `n sniff sticker," you're wrong but you're not alone.
+If you thought that tiny little hole in front of the bags was an adult's version of a "scratch `n sniff sticker," you're wrong but you're not alone.
 The one-way valve prevents oxygen from coming into the bag, and allows any oxygen or CO2 released by the coffee to escape outward.
 The purpose of these high quality bags is to keep the coffee super fresh.

 We wrote a popular blog on the best way to store coffee.
 Use an airtight container and never store it in the freezer.
 Click here to learn more.